indrekots/indrekots.github.io/_posts/articles/2017-02-18-why-i-dont-use-field-injection-anymore.md

 ## Large classes aren't the fault of field injection

 Of course, field injection is not *the* reason why classes grow too large.
-I don't think I'm in the position to list all the reasons here but on the whole it comes down to bad programming practices.
-But when it comes to field injection, I think it can contribute to it.
+On the whole, I guess it comes down to bad programming practices.
+But I think field injection can contribute to it.
 [I see this happening especially in many Spring applications](https://www.petrikainulainen.net/software-development/design/the-biggest-flaw-of-spring-web-applications/).

 I'm sure you've seen this before.
 Let's imagine a Spring application with an `Invoice` entity.
 An entity class is not useful unless you have a way to persist it.
 Therefore our imaginary Spring app has an `InvoiceRepository`.
 Where do we put our business logic?
 Let's create an `InvoiceService`.
 What usually ends up happening is that everything that is slightly related to invoices is implemented in `InvoiceService` and the service class grows out of hand.

 Field injection only amplifies that in my opinion.
 It takes away the pain of introducing a new dependency.
 I'm not saying that programming should be painful but *autowiring* a new field is so easy that we stop thinking about whether we should actually do it.
-More on that later.

 //question this architecture pattern, anemic domain model